 And then they told us that there would be an impromptu Q&A session after the speech, for the contestants of the advanced category.
 The judges would ask questions, and we would have to answer on the spot.
 I started panicking, of course.
 I could handle casual conversations, but formal speech to a panel of judges, under such extreme stress, and without preparation beforehand?

 And then I noticed something.
 The Korean emcee made a mistake while reading his script.
 He smiled and shrugged it off smoothly.
-It must have been his sixth or seventh mistake that day, or more, perhaps, I’d lost count.
+It must have been his sixth or seventh mistake that day.
 He’d been making small mistakes since the opening speech and each time he would correct himself and just move on as if nothing happened.
-And of course, no one even batted an eyelash, because it wasn’t a big deal.
 I thought to myself, “If a native speaker can make mistakes and get away with it, why can’t I?”

 Somehow I found myself repeating that in my head while I marched slowly onto the stage to take my place under the spotlight.